 Division of Biological Infrastructure

-Environmental Implications of Nanotechnology
+Environmental Implications of Nanotechnology (CEIN)

 Two center awards, jointly funded by NSF and EPA, focus on the Environmental Implications of Nanotechnology (CEIN).
 Both centers will study how diverse types of nanomaterials - natural, manufactured, and those produced incidentally by human activities - interact with the environment and with living systems.
 Their challenge is to integrate nanoscale materials science and engineering with molecular, cellular, organismal, and ecological biology, and with ecosystem science to assess existing and future concerns surrounding the environmental implications of nanomaterials.